otrain13/FutileTemplate/README.md

 **Notes:**

 The script requires that the project directory is already created in case you need to set up git/svn/etc on the project directory first.

+**More Stuff:**

+This software is released without support or claims that it work for anyone except me.
+Use it at your own risk.
+Etc etc etc...